 Why is Atrial Fibrillation a Problem?

-You may have heard or read that atrial fibrillation is benign.
-That's not true.
+You may have heard or read that there’s nothing to worry about if you have atrial fibrillation.
+That it’s just some irregular heartbeats.
+That’s just not true.